gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

    * FilteringService - DispatchingService
    * DataMonitoringService - DispatchingService

-** - Integration between clients :** This kind of interactions should be allowed by system APIs and their configurations on respective clients
+** - Integration between clients : ** This kind of interactions should be allowed by system APIs and their configurations on respective clients

-** - Integration between the components and (other) external services :** External services can be used for ease of use, like an external maps service, this integration should be implemented on the services that need it as :
+** - Integration between the components and (other) external services : ** External services can be used for ease of use, like an external maps service, this integration should be implemented on the services that need it as :
     * RunManagementService - ExternalMapsService
     * Clients - ExternalMapsService

 ### C. Testing Plan

-Considering the different use cases of the System the most appropriate test sets are the systematic one, with this approach we can examine if the System actually fulfills the task that are stated in the requirements specification document.
-Using this test sets we could not be able to find minor bug in the System or verify the behaviour of the System in the case of several input which is a possibile scenario seeing the type of application we are developing.
+Considering the different use cases of the System the most appropriate test sets are the systematic one, this approach allows to examine if the System actually fulfills the specifications that are stated in the requirements specification document.
+Using this test sets we acknowledge  that it will be difficoult to find any minor bugs in the System or verify the behaviour of the System in response to  several different inputs, which is a possibile scenario given  the nature of the service the System is offering, however a systematic approach could at least verify that the main functions are working as supposed.

-In order to accomplish a good testing verification the testing plan should be as follow, first of all it would be useful for the developers to use unit tests to have feedback and make change easily.
+In order to accomplish a good testing verification the testing plan should be as follows, first of all it would be useful for the developers to use unit tests to have feedback and make changes easily.
 After that it is essential to plan an integration testing so that the integration between the components of the System is tested.
-Since for the integration we follow a bottom-up strategy we also approach this one for the integration testing, in doing so we are able to verify the integration part from the beginning and not only at the completion of the development.
+Since for the integration we follow a bottom-up strategy we should use this approach even for the integration testing, by doing so we are able to verify the integration part from the beginning and not only at the completion of the development.
 In this strategy testing takes place from the lowest level modules, then high level modules and at the end integrating the high level modules to the low level modules, drivers are used as temporary modules (simulate the behaviour of upper level modules).
-Once the System is completly developed and the compontend are fully integrated and tested is important to use System testing, performed on the entire system evaluating the system's compliance with its specified requirements.
+Once the System is completely developed and the compontend are fully integrated and tested is important to use System testing, performed on the entire system evaluating the system's compliance with its specified requirements.
 Purpose of these final tests referring to our application are to evaluate its performance in differents scenarios such as:
 - its behaviour in response a different and various inputs
 - crash recovery and failure handling
 - resiliency to data and connection volumes (i.e. handling of simultaneous requests)